open-source-tabletop/respawn/respawn.md

 Flag markers can be picked up by a character from an opposing team simply by moving across it.
 Once a character is carrying a flag they may not voluntarily put it back down.
 They may also only make Move or Advance actions.
 A flag is scored when the character carrying it moves into contact with their own base.
 At which point it is removed from the character and placed on the enemy base, at the end of the round it is returned to its original base.

 If a character is killed while carrying a flag it is dropped where the character was last positioned.
 A member of the opposing team may pick the flag up from where it lies and continue to carry it to their base.
 If a member of the same team touches the flag it is immediately placed back at their base.

+---

+> Tickets On Sale this Friday!
+This match promises to be a brutal settling of old scores as Team Inferno goes up against Team ROC in a long awaited Respawn Rematch. the winner will proceed to the Xenon Tier for the 2088 fall season.
+>
+> **FragFeed Ad**

+---

 ## Creating Your Team